Analyzing data and coordinating with municipalities and the CTDOT to make our roads safer.

 Moving Ahead for Progress in the 21st Century Act (MAP-21) integrated performance measures into many federal transportation programs, including highway safety-related measures.
 These performance measures have continued to be included in the subsequent Fixing America’s Surface Transportation (FAST) Act.
 FHWA implementation requires five data-driven safety-related performance measures:

 - Total number of non-motorized serious injuries and fatalities

 The CTDOT, in coordination and consultation with NVCOG, per federal regulation, establishes annual targets in each of these safety performance measures.
 The NVCOG has the authority to either accept the state-targets or develop region specific ones.
-In the past six years, the NVCOG has seen improvement on four of these five measures (all except non-motorized serious injuries and fatalities), using annual data from the UCONN Crash Data Repository website.
-The NVCOG endorsed the CTDOT safety performance measures on December 14, 2018.
-The Charts below document the the current targets.
+The NVCOG endorsed the CTDOT safety performance measures on September 13, 2019.
+The table below documents the the current targets.

 CTDOT Highway Safety Activity & Planning

 The CTDOT has an active and effective highway safety program.
 Key elements of the State’s program are detailed below.

 VN Engineers was selected by the CTDOT to prepare a Regional Transportation Safety Plan for the Naugatuck Valley planning region.
 The plan will serve as a companion document to the SHSP and focus on local and state roads.
 The interstate network will be excluded because the system is fully assessed in the SHSP.

 The purpose of the plan is to provide data driven countermeasures combined with public outreach to identify high risk locations and reduce the number of fatal and injury crashes.
 A draft scope of work has been developed and the planning study is expected to begin in the Summer of 2019 and take one year to complete.